sach0499/corona-virus-project/README.md

 1. GET https://covindappbackend.herokuapp.com/api/v1/states
  - Query Parameter: sort.
 Sorts the array on the basis of following possible values: name, totalActive, totalDeceased, totalRecovered.
 Substituting a "-" infront of sort parameter sorts in descending order.
 Default is "-name"
- - Successfull response includes a "success" status and array of state objects as follows:
+ - Successful response includes a "success" status and array of state objects as follows:

         {
         totalActive:196,